tvdk-sudoku/Year11Notes/content/notes/AEECO - Unemployment.md

 ## Types of Unemployment
 ### Cyclical UE
-- Cyclical movements of the business trade cycle
+- Follows the cyclical movements of the business trade cycle
 - Derived from the demand of final goods and services

+### Structural UE
+- When there is a mismatch of available and required skills in a sector of the economy
+- Causes:
+	- Changes in technology
+	- Changes in the demand for productive factors
+	- Changes in teh pattern of consumer deman